 Being a small city, Marksville does not have a public transit system used by locals to get to and from work.

-The per capita income in Marksville in 2010 was $14,018, which is low income relative to Louisiana and the nation.
-This equates to an annual income of $56,072 for a family of four.
-Marksville also has one of the higher rates of people living in poverty in the nation, with 31.28% of its population below the federal poverty line.
+The per capita income in Marksville in 2010 was $15,571, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $62,284 for a family of four.

 Marksville is an extremely ethnically-diverse city.
 The people who call Marksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marksville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marksville include German, French Canadian, English, and Irish.
+Important ancestries of people in Marksville include Irish, French Canadian, English, and German.

 The most common language spoken in Marksville is English.
 Other important languages spoken here include French and Tagalog.